pyeventsourcing/eventsourcing/README.md

 policy firstly subscribes to receive events when they are published, and it uses the event store to store all the events that it receives.

+As a convenience, it is useful to make the application function as a Python context manager, so that the application can close the persistence policy, unsubscribing itself from receiving further domain events.

 ```python
 from eventsourcing.application.policies import PersistencePolicy